Ice Skating & Hockey

 Show off your moves at one of Anchorage's many ice rinks.
 Whether you prefer speed, the salchow or the slapshot, outdoor or indoor, Anchorage has something for all skaters.

 Westchester Lagoon is the perfect place for a social skate straight out of Rockwell.
 Families and friends cluster around the warming barrels in between skating sessions.
 Special events add live music and toasty drinks to the mix.

-Whip around the 400-meter speed skating oval at Cuddy Family Park in midtown Anchorage, one of only a handful of full-size outdoor speed skating tracks in the United States.
+Whip around the 400-meter speed skating oval at Cuddy Family Park in midtown Anchorage, one of only a handful of full-size outdoor speed skating tracks in the United States, or try the new skating ribbon at Chanshtnu Muldoon Park.
 For short track action, head to the O'Malley Sports Complex in south Anchorage.

 Ice on Southcentral Alaska lakes is usually thick enough by mid-November or early December, and several are hot-mopped by the city.
 The Municipality of Anchorage reports on the status of maintained outdoor rinks and ponds throughout the season.
 So lace ‘em up!